Arizona GOP primary tests power of Trump’s election lies

 “I think the majority of the people, and a lot of people that are supporters of Trump, they want to move on,” said former Arizona Gov. Jan Brewer, who is backing Robson.
 “I mean, that was two years ago.
 Let’s go.
 Let’s move.”

-Other closely watched races on Tuesday include the Republican contests for Michigan governor and Missouri senator.
-Voters in Kansas will be the first to weigh in on abortion rights since the U.S. Supreme Court revoked a woman’s constitutional right to an abortion.
+Polls began closing in other closely watched races on Tuesday, including the Republican contests for Michigan governor and Missouri senator.
+Voters in Kansas are the first to weigh in on abortion rights since the U.S. Supreme Court revoked a woman’s constitutional right to an abortion.
 And two Republican House members from Washington state who voted to impeach Trump are facing primary challengers.

 But the contests are especially salient in Arizona, a longtime Republican stronghold that has become more favorable to Democrats in recent years because of explosive growth in and around Phoenix.
 The primary and the fall election will provide insight into whether Biden’s success here in 2020 was a onetime event or the onset of a long-term shift away from the GOP.